yarusophialiu/react-native-typing-game/day2/form.md

 ## Instructions

 1. [Open CodePen for this exercise.](http://codepen.io/moose-horizons/pen/akyorq?editors=0010)
 1. There are two text input fields here.
+We are going to make it
-When one changes the other should change with it and display identical data at all times.
+   so that they display identical data at all times.
+So when one text input field changes the other should change with it.
 1. Turn input fields into controlled input fields by setting `value={this.state.text}` on them.
 1. Create a new function `change` inside the class.
 This function should